 If you do nothing else, record all passwords so your executor or someone else you designate can manage or close your accounts after your death.
 Store the list in a mutually agreed and secure place.
 Don’t put passwords in your will, though, because that becomes a public document.

 Passing on your passwords is essential.
 With many digital assets, privacy policies will prevent your survivors from accessing your accounts without them.

 Spell out how you want each of your accounts handled.
 Do you want them destroyed?
 Do you want some of the photos, communication, creative material or business correspondence left to a member of the family?

 Make plans for email and social media accounts

 In general, you need to read the terms and conditions of each site you deal with to find out what can be done with your online presence after you die.
-But here are some of the major ones:

 Paying for help